suping106/ms4_teashop/README.md

 - Press enter to create the local clone

 **Working with Local Copy**
-- Install all the requirements
+- Install all the requirements by typing command: pip3 install -r requirements.txt
-- Create your own env.py file to store variables
+- Create your own env.py file to store environment variables
 - Add env.py to .gitignore file to keep it from being displayed publicly
 - Migrate the models to create the database
 - Load the categories data fixture first